xanzy/go-gitlab/README.md

 ## NOTE

-Release v0.6.0 (released on 25-08-2017) no longer supports the older V3 Gitlab API.
+Release v0.6.0 (released on 25-08-2017) no longer supports the older V3 GitLab API.
 If you need V3 support, please use the `f-api-v3` branch.
-This release contains some backwards incompatible changes that were needed to fully support the V4 Gitlab API.
+This release contains some backwards incompatible changes that were needed to fully support the V4 GitLab API.

 ## Coverage

-This API client package covers most of the existing Gitlab API calls and is updated regularly to add new and/or missing endpoints.
-Currently the following services are supported:
+This API client package covers most of the existing GitLab API calls and is updated regularly to add new and/or missing endpoints.
+Currently, the following services are supported:

 - [x] Applications
 - [x] Award Emojis